Counting subsidized housing units in MA

 9. Sum of lines (1) through (8)

 10. Data on tenants of tax federal credit properties shows that 72.3% received some form of federal rental assistance.
 Among these in turn, 42.4% were receiving project based rental assistance.
 These are likely older PBRA properties that were rehabilitated and preserved as affordable using tax credits.
 Thus, they are already counted under line 5.
-72.3% * 31% * Line 8 yields Line 9.
+72.3% * 42.4% * Line 8 yields Line 9.
 Note that the tenant database only matches information for 47.9% of Massachusetts tax credit properties; we are extrapolating the same ratios to the unmatched properties.
-See tables 9, 11 and 12 from the tenant data.
+See tables 9, 11 and 12 from the tenant data in the attached spreadsheet.

 11. The adjustment in this line is based on the same sources as line 9.
 25.6% of tax credit properties receiving federal rental assistance have HUD project based vouchers.
 72.3% * 25.6% * Line 8 yields Line 10.

-12. This approximate adjustment was supplied by the Housing Navigator and is currently being further vetted.
+12. This approximate count was supplied by the Housing Navigator staff after review of their data.

-13. This approximate adjustment was supplied by the Housing Navigator and is currently being further vetted.
+13. This approximate count was supplied by the Housing Navigator staff after review of their data.

-14. This adjustment likely double counts to some extent Line 11.
-It is based on applying 8.4% to line 8.
+14. This adjustment is based on applying 8.4% to line 8.
 8.4% is derived as the ratio of total affordable units without federal tax credits to total affordable units with federal tax credits within the HLC Intelligrants database for projects with apparently complete data (those placed in service after 2015).

 15. Line (9) with additions/(subtractions) in lines (10) through (14).
 The “~” symbol denotes approximation.